-WHY DOES BIA-ALCL ONLY DEVELOP IN PATIENTS WITH TEXTURED IMPLANTS?
+WHY DOES BIA-ALCL ONLY DEVELOP IN PATIENTS WITH TEXTURED BREAST IMPLANTS?

-There are several theories around the development of BIA-ALCL in patients with textured implants:
+There are several theories around the development of BIA-ALCL in patients with textured breast implants:

-- Increased surface area around the implant allows for higher bacterial numbers around an implant (not necessarily leading to infection), which creates a biofilm and results in chronic inflammation.
+- Increased surface area around the implant allows for higher bacterial numbers around a breast implant (not necessarily leading to infection), which creates a biofilm and results in chronic inflammation.